×

 11. Not Driving it Enough

-Cars should be driven, so don’t tuck yours away all year.
+Cars yearn for the road.
 Vehicles that spend more time in the garage than on the road will likely experience battery issues, flat tires, and even potential leaks.
+Aim to hit the open road at least once every two weeks.

 12. Ignoring Leaks

 Speaking of leaks, don’t turn a blind eye to trickling fluids.
-While it may be something benign, that leak could also spell serious trouble for you and your vehicle.
-Don’t tempt fate—bring it in to a mechanic.
+While it may be something benign, it could also spell serious trouble for you and your vehicle.
+It won't be free, but that checkup is worth its weight in gold, least of all for your worried mind!

 13. Revving Your Engine

-It sounds cool in the movies, but it’s best left to Vin Diesel.
-Revving your engine, especially when it’s cold, causes significant damage.
+It sounds cool in the movies, but leave the engine revving to Vin Diesel.
+Putting all that stress on your vehicle, especially when it’s cold, causes significant damage.
 To avoid ruined transmissions and wrecked engines, refrain from doing so.

 14. Forgetting About Tire Pressure